Seanxupoj/DATA-ANALYST-PORTFOLIO/Wellness Tracker Analysis (RStudio)/WellnessTracker_EDA.md

 results.

 The dataset I will be analyzing is called `Fitbit fitness tracker data` from a publicly accessible source.
-There are **18 CSV files** which contains fitness data of users assigned with unique IDs.
-Because many files contain overlapping data, I chose **4 files** that cover most of the data to work on.
+There are **18 CSV files** which contain fitness data of users assigned with unique IDs.
+Because many files contain overlapping data, I chose 4 files that cover most of the data to work on.

 The main **objective** is to analyze smart device fitness data in order